knospe/iwasawa/README.md

-# Iwasawa
+# Computations in Iwasawa Theory

+This respository contains SageMath code to compute $p$-adic $L$-functions, Iwasawa power series and $\lambda$-invariants of Dirichlet characters $\chi$.
+The code is based on several papers.

-[On Iwasawa lambda-invariants for abelian number fields and random matrix heuristics](https://arxiv.org/abs/2207.06287) is a preprint by Daniel Delbourgo and Heiko Knospe.
+[On Iwasawa lambda-invariants for abelian number fields and random matrix heuristics](https://arxiv.org/abs/2207.06287) is a paper (2023) by Daniel Delbourgo and Heiko Knospe, published in [Math.
+Comp.
+92 (2023), 1817-1836](https://doi.org/10.1090/mcom/3823).

-This respository contains SageMath code for computing $p$-adic $L$-functions, Iwasawa power series and $\lambda$-invariants for Dirichlet characters $\chi$.
+[Special values of p-adic L-functions and Iwasawa lambda-invariants of Dirichlet characters](https://doi.org/10.48550/arXiv.2401.06100) is a preprint (2024) by Heiko Knospe.

+## SageMath Code
 [Computation of the values of p-adic L-functions for Dirichlet characters](padic_lfunction_dirichlet.ipynb)
 [Computation of the Iwasawa power series for Dirichlet characters using series expansions](power_series_dirichlet.ipynb)
 [The Iwasawa power series for Dirichlet characters via interpolation of Bernoulli numbers](power_series_interpolation.ipynb)